balena-io/balena-cli-masterclass/README.md

-The balena Command Line Interface (balena CLI) utility consists of a number of commands that allow a user to develop, deploy and manage balena fleets, as well as manage device configurations (including environment variables) and balenaOS images.
+The balena Command Line Interface (balena CLI) utility consists of a number of commands that allow a user to develop, deploy and manage balena fleets, as well as manage configuration & variables of the fleet and balenaOS images.

 Almost everything that can be achieved via the balenaCloud dashboard can also be achieved via the balena CLI.